 The Loyola Ave. streetcar is the newest streetcar line that links the Union Passenger train terminal, the Hyatt Regency Hotel, the Mercedes-Benz Superdome, City Hall, the public library and downtown hospitals.
 These links connect the Sports District to the Central Business District, French Quarter and Warehouse District.

-This newest of the City's transit systems was inaugurated August 14th, 1988.
 Long a dream of developers, business people and streetcar enthusiasts, the Riverfront streetcar was the first major capital project in New Orleans to combine the resources of the City's public and private sectors.

 The concept was to develop 1.5 miles of the existing Public Belt Railroad corridor.
 The new line tied together the commercial developments in the Warehouse District, a legacy of the 1984 World's Fair, to the developments along with riverfront in the French Quarter and Faubourg Marigny.